avtarted/notes/math/ExpectationAverageCenterOfMass.typ

 If we do 2000, we'd expect 1000 heads.
 Our reward would be $1000*A$.
 As we can see, it scales linearly.
 But flip once, it's like some quantum/schrodinger value of being half of a head so we reap half the reward.
 That is our expected reward is A/2.
 Same for (0,B) case, B/2.
 And we can add them when thinking about (A, B) case.
 Isn't linearity great?
-Back to (A,B) say 1000 tosses, 500heads 500tails produce reward of $500*A + 500*B$ and scale down to 1 toss, expected profit is A/2 + B/2
+Back to (A,B) say 1000 tosses, 500heads 500tails produce reward of $500*A + 500*B$ and scale down to 1 toss by linearity, expected profit is A/2 + B/2
 Which is the average of (A,B)
+We can do this for (A,A,B), 1000 tosses now $~667$ heads and $~333$ tails, so the expected profit is roughly 667*A + 333*B
-We can do this for (A,A,B) now ~667 heads, ~333 tails scaled down to 1 toss, expected profit is $2/3 * A + 1/3 * B$
+Scaled down to 1 toss, again by linearity, expected profit is $2/3 * A + 1/3 * B$
-Which is why expectated outcome of our random variable, the reward we get doing a single coin flip, is the average reward we expect it to take on.
+Which is why expectated outcome of our random variable, in our case the reward we get doing a single coin flip, is computed by A*P(A) + B*P(B)
-The probabilities of each outcome are the weights.
+And for the general case of definition expectation of a random variable over a probability space, it generalizes to the sum of all the outcomes weighted by their associated probabilities.

 === Center of Mass, Discrete and 1D
 I would be done, but the reason I wrote this note is because I read CS70 note relating expectation to center of mass of probability distribution